reeshmabijosh/Springboard-capstone-2/README.md

 This project will serve three purposes

-1.Help consumers to understand the sentiment of the review(Sentiment Analysis).
+1. Help consumers to understand the sentiment of the review(Sentiment Analysis).

-2.Help the consumers to get consumer feedback in the form of topics covered by the reviews without having to go through all of them(Topic Modeling.
+2. Help the consumers to get consumer feedback in the form of topics covered by the reviews without having to go through all of them(Topic Modeling.

-3.Enable consumers to quickly extract the summary of the reviews without reading the entirely(Text Summarization).
+3. Enable consumers to quickly extract the summary of the reviews without reading the entirely(Text Summarization).